5 Tips for Your 2021/2022 Registration Renewal (Reminder Email sent August 26, 2021)

 - The email address connected to your registrant portal account; and

 Due to updates in web security, older browsers may not be able to access the Registrant Portal.
 To ensure you are able to use the portal, please use one of the following browsers:

 - Google Chrome 30 or higher

 - Safari - Mac OS 6.0 or higher / iOS 6.0 or higher

 Internet Explorer is no longer supported.

 7. What do I do if I cannot remember my password?

-Enter the email address connected to your CASLPO member portal account.
+Go to CASLPO’s Registrant Portal, enter the email address connected to your CASLPO registrant portal account.